CatShape/ioBroker.ecoflow_catshape/README.md

 The important part is the property "ecoflowApi" within "native":

-ecoflowApi (object):

-  Properties:
+<b>ecoflowApi</b> (object) properties:

-    quotaValueKey (string): Identifies the property of the JSON quota-string delivered by the API.
+<b>quotaValueKey</b> (string): Identifies the property of the JSON quota-string delivered by the API.
 Example value: "20_1.pv2Temp"

-    valueFactor (number): Factor to be applied to the value delivered by the API.
+<b>valueFactor</b> (number): Factor to be applied to the value delivered by the API.
 Example value: 0.1

-    valueMap (object): Mapping to be applied to the value delivered by the API.
+<b>valueMap</b> (object): Mapping to be applied to the value delivered by the API.
 Example value: {"0": false,"1": true}

-    setValueKey (string): Path within the object "setValueData" to the property that will contain the value to be sent.
+<b>setValueKey</b> (string): Path within the object "setValueData" to the property that will contain the value to be sent.
 Example value: "params.supplyPriority"

-    setValueData (object): The properties of this object are defined by the EcoFlow API.
+<b>setValueData</b> (object): The properties of this object are defined by the EcoFlow API.
 They can be quite different within the EcoFlow products.
-      Please find the details in the EcoFlow API documentation (https://developer-eu.ecoflow.com/us/document/introduction).
+<br/>  Please find the details in the EcoFlow API documentation (https://developer-eu.ecoflow.com/us/document/introduction).
-      Example value: {"sn": "","cmdCode": "WN511_SET_SUPPLY_PRIORITY_PACK","params": {"supplyPriority": "0"}}
+<br/>  Example value: {"sn": "","cmdCode": "WN511_SET_SUPPLY_PRIORITY_PACK","params": {"supplyPriority": "0"}}

 For read-write states the properties "setValueKey" and "setValueData" are neccessary.
-For read-only states thy are not needed.
+For read-only states they are not needed.

+<b>Note: </b> You can set the id of your states ina a device freely as you want.
+Create channels and/or folders according your needs.
+<br/>In the Example 1 above the id "ecoflow_catshape.0.HW51ZXXXXXXXXXX.heartbeat.photoVoltaic.pv2Temp"

 ## Changelog